Breviary

 FIRST READING

-From the Acts of the Apostles
+From the first book of Chronicles

 RESPONSORY